alanjcfs/scheduler/README.md

 API Documentation
 -----------------

-API covering the following cases:

-    Data model for activities -- no need to go crazy, it can be really simple and just have an Activity name and a Vendor name (e.g. activity = “surf lesson” and vendor = “Joe the Surf Instructor”)
-    Ability to add and remove activity availability API ability to check activity day availability over a range (e.g. what days are available between 10/10/13 and 11/10/13?)
-    API ability to check activity availability within a day (e.g. what times are available on 10/15/13?)
-    API ability to create bookings against activities with availability (= reduce remaining availability) Automated tests hitting the API for all the different cases

 ### Vendors actions

-1. List of Vendors
+To get Vendors:

 GET "/vendors", the response will be

     { "vendors": [ list_of_vendors ] }

-2. Show Vendor
+To show a Vendor:

 GET "/vendors/123/show", the response will be

     { "vendor": [{"id": 123,
     "name": "Joe the Surf Instructor" }]}

-3. Create Vendor
+Create a Vendor:

 POST to "/vendors" with

     { "vendor": { "name": "Dana" } }